rabbitstack/fibratus/docs/filters/rules.md

   description: Identifies the execution of the MS Office process
 ```

-- **list** macros declare a sequence of items such as file system paths, process names or registry keys.
-List macros keep the rules succinct and clean.
+- **list** macros declare a sequence of items such as file system paths, process names, or registry keys.
+List macros help to make the rules succinct and clean.
 An example of a macro list containing Microsoft Office process image names.
 Various operators, such as `in`, `matches`, or `startswith` can accept list macros as RHS (Right Hand Side) expressions.

 ```yaml
 - macro: msoffice_binaries